 A wide range of measures can improve electricity assets and systems' resilience to climate impacts.
 These measures include making physical and structural improvements to "harden" the system components as well as planning and modifying operations to build resilience.
-In addition to the activities described in this section, general mitigation measures to consider include:
+Strategies for mitigating impact in the event of unforeseen events are described below.

 - Updating designs and resource plans